Los Solidarios: Predecessor

-In 1919, one of the CNT's most prominent agitators, Manuel Buenacasa, travelled from Barcelona to the Basque city of Donostia, where he organised migrant workers who were constructing the Kursaal casino.
+In 1919, one of the CNT's most prominent agitators, Manuel Buenacasa, travelled from Barcelona to the Basque city of San Sebastián, where he organised migrant workers who were constructing the Kursaal casino.
 There he met the young anarchist Buenaventura Durruti, who he put in touch with other anarchist militants, leading to the formation of Los Justicieros (The Avengers).
 The group was formed in response to an intensifying social conflict; in Barcelona, armed mercenary groups known as pistoleros hunted down and murdered union leaders, while the police applied to ley de fugas (executions via staged escape attempts) to imprisoned workers.
 State terrorism drove the CNT underground and many of its members were forced to either fight, flee or face imprisonment.
-Los Justicieros initially intended to join the fight in Barcelona, but Buenacasa dissuaded them, telling them they were still needed in Donostia.
+Los Justicieros initially intended to join the fight in Barcelona, but Buenacasa dissuaded them, telling them they were still needed in San Sebastián.
 On 4 August 1920, Catalan anarchists assassinated Francisco Maestre Laborde, the civil governor of Barcelona, who had overseen the execution of 33 union leaders; inspired by the attack, Los Justicieros decided to attempt to assassinate the King of Spain, Alfonso XIII.
 Their plot was uncovered by the police and Buenacasa arranged their escape to Zaragoza.

 The new governor of Barcelona, Severiano Martínez Anido, intensified state terror against the workers' movement.
 He oversaw a mass campaign of assassinations of union leaders and imprisoned many prominent activists, including the CNT's Ángel Pestaña.
 Young and inexperienced activists were consequently promoted through the ranks of the CNT.
 In March 1921, after the entire National Committee of the CNT was arrested, it was replaced by a new committee led by the young Andreu Nin, a relatively new member of the organisation who sympathised with Bolshevism.

 Seeking to establish an Iberian Anarchist Federation, Los Justiceros dispatched Durruti to Barcelona to contact Catalan anarchist groups.
 There he was greeted by Domingo Ascaso, who told him of the heavy political repression that the movement was facing: prominent CNT activists, including Salvador Seguí, Evelio Boal and Joan Peiró had been imprisoned; the pistoleros effectively operated as a private police force for factory owners and routinely executed union activists; the CNT had also been infiltrated by police informants, who had turned in many anarchist activists to the authorities.
 In this environment, Catalan anarchist groups had closed ranks, distancing themselves from others and concentrating on large actions, including the assassination of prime minister Eduardo Dato.
 Under these conditions, Ascaso informed Durruti that joining a wider anarchist federation was impossible.